Kolt

 A pair of kolts featuring two birds flanking the tree of life and a ryasna, a chain of medallions, found in 1842 in or near the Church of the Tithes in Kiev).
 Cloisonné enamel on Gold.
 12th century.

 Kolts found in Nizovka, Chernihiv Oblast.
 12th century.

-Kolt or kolty was a part of a female headgear, hanging on a ryasna at both temples as a sign of family's wealth, common in 11th-13th centuries in Old Rus'.
+Kolt or kolty was a part of a female headgear, hanging on a ryasna at both temples as a sign of the family's wealth, common in 11th-13th centuries in Old Rus'.
 It comprised a pair of metal pieces, joined to form a hollow medallion or star that, presumably, contained a piece of cloth, impregnated with fragrances.

 Origin

 The origin of the word “kolt” is obscure.
 As a term, it was introduced in the late 19th century in the course of ethnographic surveys.
 According to a version it derived from the ковтки, meaning 'earrings', also in West-Ukrainian dialects “колток”.
 In a Novgorod dialect the word “колтки” means pendants of earrings, it was also mentioned in birch bark document No. 644, found in Novgorod, dating back to Novgorod Republic.